meganbeek98/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A Website that offers firness trainging services.
+A Website that offers firness training services.

 ## Built With
 * HTML